ideaconsult/Toxtree.js/README.md

 As described in the beginning, the main concept is to allow easy use of the whole toolkit - even easier than _jQuery_-based widgets and libraries.
 This usually contradicts with ease of development.
 That's why we established certain structure and rules of development process, so we can keep it easy, while providing ways for automatic production of end-user files for user-page integration.

-In order to achive this, these rules are folllowed:
+In order to archive this, these rules are followed:

-- All normal HTML, JS and CSS files that are needed, have to work as-is during the developkent process, so that changing anything in either of them can be immediatly tested in the (development) browser.
+- All normal HTML, JS and CSS files that are needed, have to work as-is during the development process, so that changing anything in either of them can be immediately tested in the (development) browser.
 - Development files should be separate, so each kit lives in separate (script and/or styling) files.
 Working on thousand-lines behemoths is not an acceptable option.
 - The process of preparing and packaging of the above should be automated, i.e. - no manual procedure should be involved while just-tested in development structure needs to go to production files (in our case: one JS and one CSS file).

-In order to achive these there are few things that we've established
+In order to archive these there are few things that we've established

 ##### File naming

-Each different kit, presumbly needs three files: one JS, one HTML and one CSS.
+Each different kit, presumably needs three files: one JS, one HTML and one CSS.
 They all need to have same names, built like this: `tox<kit name>.<extension>`.
 For example for `study` kit, the three files are:`toxstudy.html`, `toxstudy.js` and `toxstudy.css`.

 There is also one, general set - fot the jToxKit as a whole.
 It has slightly different convention: `jtoxkit.<extension>`.
-The key moment here is that `toxstudy.html` for example, is used during the development of jToxStudy, refering jQuery, jQeuryUI, jtoxkit.js, etc. files.
+The key moment here is that `toxstudy.html` for example, is used during the development of jToxStudy, referring jQuery, jQeuryUI, jtoxkit.js, etc. files.
 In the same time - it **_is_** the source for final, production `jtoxkit.js` file.

 ##### Script and styling files merging